-Additionally, depriving the majority of juveniles sentenced to life without parole the benefit of Miller's holding because they have exhausted their direct appeals violates the Eighth Amendment's proscription against the arbitrary infliction of punishment.
+S. David Mitchell, Blanket Retroactive Amelioration: a Remedy for appeals violates the Eighth Amendment's proscription against the arbitrary infliction of punishment.
 See Furman, 408 U.S. at 256 (Douglas, J., concurring) ("The high service rendered by the 'cruel and unusual' punishment clause of the Eighth Amendment is to require legislatures to write penal laws that are evenhanded, nonselective, and non-arbitrary, and to require judges to see to it that general laws are not applied sparsely, selectively, and spottily to unpopular groups.").
 In his concurring opinion in Furman, Justice Brennan found: